ska-telescope/developer.skatelescope.org/src/development/containerisation-standards.rst

 Looking at the example above, during the intensive development build phase of an application, it is likely that the most volitile element is the ``./app`` itself, followed by the Python dependencies in the ``requirements.txt`` file, then finally the least changeable element considered is the specific postgresql client libraries (the base image is always at the top).

 Laying out the build process in this way ensures that the build exploits as much as possible the build cache that the Container Engine holds locally.
 The cache calculates a hash of each element of the ``Dockerfile`` linked to all the previous elements.
 If this hash has not changed then the build process will skip te rebuild of that layer and pull it from the cache instead.
-If in the above example, the ``COPY ./app /app`` step was placed before the ``RUN apt install``, then the package install would be triggered everytime the code changed in the application unnecessarily.
+If in the above example, the ``COPY ./app /app`` step was placed before the ``RUN apt install``, then the package install would be triggered every time the code changed in the application unnecessarily.

 Labels
 ~~~~~~

 Use the ``LABEL`` directive to add ample metadata to your image.
-This metadata is inherrited by child images, so is useful for provenance and tracability.
+This metadata is inherited by child images, so is useful for provenance and traceability.

 .. code:: docker